smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 <!--TODO describe also PartitionDiffMode options  selectAdditionalInputExpression -->

 ### CustomPartitionMode
-An execution mode to create custom partition execution mode logic in scala.
+This prepares for custom specification of partition logic in scala.
 Implement trait CustomPartitionModeLogic by defining a function which receives main input&output DataObject and returns partition values to process as Seq[Map[String,String]\]